The Future of Air Pollution Policy?

 Future Road Fleets: Improved Euro standards will help, but by specifying for petrol and diesel engines, they tend to consolidate current technology rather then drive innovation.
 In the long term, fuel neutral standards will be needed, whereby the ideal tailpipe emission is specified and it is up to the manufacturer how this standard is met.
 These will also need to include emission limits for CO2.

 Shipping: In terms of CO2 emissions, shipping remains an efficient way to move goods around.
 However, while land based sources rightly come under ever tighter pollution control, shipping emissions are largely unregulated.

 Access to Justice: Currently in the UK, judicial review remains the only route for a third party to challenge decisions taken in key areas of environmental law.
 This generally slow and expensive, and therefore probably in breach of the Aarhus convention on public access to environmental justice.
 The provision of specialist environmental tribunals is one solution which has been discussed, and which may well be taken further in the next few years.

-By Tim Williamson, Policy Officer, NSCA (currently on secondment to DEFRA AEQ Division).
+Policy Officer, NSCA (currently on secondment to DEFRA AEQ Division).